Welcome to Scouting!

-Cub Scouts is an active program for children (both boys and girls) in kindergarten through fifth grade and their families that encourages learning, friendship—and most of all—getting out and having fun!
-Your child will join with others in the same grade in a “den” led by the parents and have a Handbook of adventures for their grade level.
-All of the Cub Scouts and families in the dens make up the “pack”, also led by parents.
+Cub Scouts is an active program for youth (both boys and girls) in kindergarten through fifth grade and their families that encourages learning, friendship—and most of all—getting out and having fun!
+Your child will join others in the same grade in a “Den” led by the adult partners and a Den Leader and have a Handbook of Adventures for their grade level.
+All of the Cub Scouts and families in the Dens make up the “Pack”, also led by parents and volunteer leaders.
 With an emphasis on outdoor events, small gatherings, and activities with family, Cub Scouts is a great way to let your kids safely socialize, learn, and have fun.

-From big overnight pack trips to small local den adventures, camping in a tent to building a pinewood derby car, trying new things and playing sports to learning STEM, there’s truly something for everyone to do and enjoy in Cub Scouts.
+From big overnight Pack trips to small local Den adventures, camping in a tent, building a pinewood derby car, trying new things, and playing sports to learning STEM, there’s truly something for everyone to do and enjoy in Cub Scouts.
 Bring the whole family to participate in activities with you!

 Cub Scouting Works!

 Cub Scouts perform better in school, learn the value of volunteering in their community, and build confidence to take on positions of leadership.
 Cub Scout families can serve the community through service projects done by the family, the Den, and/or the Pack.

 Family Activities and Adventures Await

 When you join Cub Scouts there’s always something to do and learn for the whole family:

 - Build and race Pinewood Derby cars